What is DNA | Discover, Type, Structure, DNA replication

 The helix of Z-DNA is 18 angstroms in diameter and contains 12 base pairs per turn.
 The major groove presents in B-DNA is nearly absent in Z-DNA.
 Thus Z-DNA is more compact.

-Must Read - What is the Endoplasmic Reticulum?
-Types, Function
+Must Read - What is Taxonomy?
+Classification, Examples, Levels

 Because of this compactness, the phosphate groups on opposite strands of Z-DNA are closely placed and create a greater electrostatic repulsion.